 This wasn't just a "digitize the spreadsheet" problem.
 The real challenge was designing a system that shifts QA teams from reactive (discovering expired docs during a crisis) to proactive (the system tells you what needs attention before it becomes a problem).

-Before designing any screens, the team spent weeks in customer discovery — interviewing QA managers, observing their workflows, and mapping their jobs-to-be-done.
+Before designing any screens, the team spent weeks in customer discovery.
+We interviewed QA managers, observed their workflows, and mapped their jobs-to-be-done.
 We used assumption mapping to prioritize the riskiest unknowns and co-design sessions with QA managers to test early product directions before committing to build.

-Sacrificial concepts played a key role early on — throwaway designs that provoked honest feedback about what mattered and what didn't.
-Those conversations revealed the core insight: QA teams didn't need a better spreadsheet.
+Sacrificial concepts played a key role early on.
+These throwaway designs provoked honest feedback about what mattered and what didn't.
+Those conversations told us something important: QA teams didn't need a better spreadsheet.
 They needed a system that anticipated problems and told them what to do about it.
-That framing shaped every design decision that followed.
+That framing guided the rest of our design work.

-Showing compliance status across 100 suppliers with dozens of documents each — exponential complexity across every dimension.
+Showing compliance status across 100 suppliers with dozens of documents each.
+That's a lot of complexity stacking up.
 Each document can be valid, expiring soon, expired, missing, or under review.
 Each supplier's overall compliance depends on all of their docs.
 On top of that, the AI categorization confidence, the alert system, and supplier onboarding all compound on each other.

-The challenge was making all of this scannable at a glance while still providing the depth QA managers need to actually take action.
+The challenge was making all of this readable at a glance while still providing the depth QA managers need to actually take action.

 We structured the information architecture around three main layers, each documented in detailed design specs that aligned the team before engineering work began: